crosstheages/public-data/patch-notes.md

   - Persisting effects are now shown directly on the board.
   - A/B/C/D & 1/2/3/4 coordinates are now slightly shown on the cells header.
   - Combo cards will now show the cinematic of the character its arkhome is from, if it is grade A or S.
+  - Game window will now be put in foreground if you were in the queue and are matched.
 - Cards
   - You can now purchase animation level 2 using your free animation or CTA Token otherwise.
+- Loots
+  - No longer show a blank screen but a wait screen if you skip the opening and not all packs are ready to be opened.
+  - You now dynamically see how many chests left you need to unlock before getting slot #3.
 - User Interface
   - The navigation between menus has been simplified with a static footer menu allowing you to move quickly from one menu to another.
   - Dashboard has been updated with new buttons and animation.